Information Systems Certificate Programs

 - HMGT 6323: Healthcare Informatics (cross listed with MIS 6317).
 Examines the unique challenges of clinical and patient care delivery in the healthcare industry, including the role of data management , emerging data standards and information technology in improving the quality and cost associated with healthcare.
 The focus of the course will be on healthcare IT including issues related to governance, data integration, and selection and management of healthcare IT.
 (Offered in Fall and Spring on campus and in Summer online.)

-- HMGT 6334: Healthcare Analytics (cross-listed with MIS 6324).
+- HMGT 6334: Healthcare Analytics.
 This course focuses on the use of analytical tools and their application to healthcare data.
 The focus is on extracting business intelligence from firm’s business data for various applications, including (but not limited to) patient segmentation, customer relationship management (CRM), personalization, online recommendation systems, web mining and predictive modeling and analytics.
 The emphasis will be placed on the “know-how” –knowing how to extract and apply business intelligence and analytic techniques to improve decision making in healthcare.
 Students will also acquire hands-on experience on business intelligence software such as XL miner, SAS Enterprise Miner and SQL Server2008.
-(Offered in Fall and Spring on campus.)
+(Offered in Fall on campus.)

 - Application deadlines for domestic applicants are Fall: July 1, Spring: November 1, and Summer: April 1.
 It may be possible to apply after the deadline for a certificate program.
 Please verify with the Academic Advising Office (972) 883-2750.

 - UT Dallas tuition and fees for graduate classes at the Jindal School of Management apply.
 Please review the latest tuition table on the Bursar’s Office.